 Not to mention possible extensions (called modules), whose prices start on average around $20.

-Which ecommerce plugin to choose?
+Which alternative to WooCommerce should you choose?

-As you may have noticed, there are multiple ecommerce plugins and other WooCommerce alternatives on the market.
+As you may have noticed, there are multiple e-commerce plugins and other WooCommerce alternatives on the market.

 To answer this question, you must first consider several factors:

-• The ecosystem that surrounds the tool you want to adopt.
+- The ecosystem that surrounds the tool you want to adopt.
 The existence of a marketplace with numerous themes and plugins, as well as the presence of an active community, especially of developers and partners, is a real plus.

 Now you just have to choose the right tool.